usnistgov/PrivacyEngCollabSpace/tools/de-identification/MusCAT-fed-secure-epidemic-surveil/README.md

-# Tool Template

-**MusCAT: A multi-scale, hybrid federated system for privacy-preserving epidemic surveillance and risk prediction**
+# MusCAT: A multi-scale, hybrid federated system for privacy-preserving epidemic surveillance and risk prediction

 **Primary Focus Area (select one):** De-identification